cattius/jekyll-now/_posts/2018-8-3-ExceptionsKernelDriver.md

 EXPORT_SYMBOL_GPL(unregister_die_notifier);
 ```

-A die notifier turns out to be the closest equivalent to a signal handler for a kernel driver.
+A die notifier turns out to be the closest equivalent to a signal handler for a kernel driver!
+In fact, all we need to do to hijack the handler and stop it killing our program is register a die notifier (the only die notifier in the chain, in this case) in which we re-enable local interrupts (as we skip that line of very crucial code...), modify the instruction pointer so we can skip the faulting instruction, and return NOTIFY_STOP.
+We should also check we're not stuck in an exception loop - this is an indication we've failed to handle the exception correctly and will cause a system hang or kernel panic.

 # Die notifier solution for UD
 The code below demonstrates a simple die notifier for handling UD exceptions.
 There's lots of potential to make mistakes (i.e. crash your computer) here, but thankfully I already made all the mistakes for you so you don't have to - pay close attention to the comments in the code!
 This isn't a complete driver, just the code required for the die notifier - check out [OpcodeTester's kernel driver](https://github.com/cattius/opcodetester/blob/master/code/src/kernel/opcodeTesterKernel.c) for a full example.
-The instruction pointer incrementation to skip past the faulting instruction is exceptionally weird - see the next section for discussion.
+The instruction pointer incrementation to skip past the faulting instruction is exceptionally weird and may be **architecture-specific** - it's only been tested on an Intel Broadwell processor, so test with caution in a VM first before trying on bare metal!
+If it's wrong for your system, you'll probably get an immediate CPU hang - restart asap and try with different incrementation values.
+If you get different results from me then please get in touch!
+I'm really intrigued why this odd behaviour with the instruction pointer occurs.
+See the next section for further discussion of why it's so weird.

 ```c
 #include <linux/kdebug.h> //for die_notifier